 In this post, I will describe the existing free Python applications and libraries for creating experiments.
-So far, I have only used PsychoPy but I plan to test most of them.
-At least the ones that seem to still be maintained.
-All applications and libraries are open-source which makes it possible to download the source code and add your own stuff to it.
+So far, I have only used PsychoPy, but I plan to test most of them.
+At least the ones that seem to be still maintained.
+All applications and libraries are open-source, which makes it possible to download the source code and add your own stuff to it.

 PsychoPy and OpenSesame are two applications for creating psychology, neuroscience, and psychophysics experiments.
-Both applications are free, open source, alternatives to Presentation™ or e-Prime™.
+Both applications are free, open source alternatives to Presentation™ or e-Prime™.
 Judging by the number of citations in Google Scholar, PsychoPy seems to be the most frequently used.

 OpenSesame is also easy to install and works on Linux, OS-X, Windows, and Android (both tablets, phones, and computers).
 OpenSesame is based on PsychoPy and the library Expyriment.
-As far as I can see you are not able to choose to write your own script (i.e., it does not have a coding interface).
+As far as I can see, you are not able to choose to write your own script (i.e., it does not have a coding interface).
 However, you are probably able to use your own editor and write a script.
 It is also possible to choose back-end (see About back-ends).
 That is, you can choose to use xpyriment (Expyriment), psycho (PsychoPy), legacy, opengl, and droid.
 It seems that xpyriment has replaced the opengl back-end.
 Much like E-prime, it is possible to write in-line scripts when needed.
 One interesting option in OpenSesame is that you seem to be able to test your experiment using auto responses.
 Another interesting feature of OpenSesame is that you seem to be able to create your own plug-ins and extensions.

-Expyriment is an open-source library and is, of course, also platform independent.
+Expyriment is an open-source library and is, of course, also platform-independent.
 Actually, this library is very promising since it also works on Android systems.
 This library takes cares of the presentation of stimuli.
 It can handle the recording of both input and output events, communication with other devices, and the collection and preprocessing of data.
 On the library’s website, it is stated that it suitable for researchers and students with little experience of programming.

 The Vision Egg

-PyEPL (the Python Experiment-Programming Library) is the last Python library, I have found, for coding psychology experiments.
+PyEPL (the Python Experiment-Programming Library) is the last Python library I have found for coding psychology experiments.
 PyEPL can be used to create both visual and auditory stimuli.
 It supports both manual (keyboard/joystick) and sound (microphone) input as responses.

-Note that for timing critical experiments it is probably wise to write your own scripts PsychoPy API or Expyriment.
-This will let you use system specific (e.g., Linux specific if using Linux) settings and optimize your experiment based on the hardware available (see Garaizar & Vadillo, 2014 for tests and comparisons of PsychoPy, E-prime, and DMDX).
+Note that for timing critical experiments, it is probably wise to write your own scripts PsychoPy API or Expyriment.
+This will let you use system-specific (e.g., Linux-specific if using Linux) settings and optimize your experiment based on the hardware available (see Garaizar & Vadillo, 2014 for tests and comparisons of PsychoPy, E-prime, and DMDX).

 Garaizar, P., & Vadillo, M. A. (2014).
 Accuracy and Precision of Visual Stimulus Timing in PsychoPy: No Timing Errors in Standard Usage.
 PLoS ONE, 9(11), e112033. http://doi.org/10.1371/journal.pone.0112033